 The Minto Group gives major donation to University of Waterloo's Environment 3 building

-WATERLOO, Ont.
-(Thursday, Nov.
-17, 2011) - The Minto Group announced today it has donated $1 million to the University of Waterloo’s newest building in the faculty of environment, Environment 3.
+Waterloo, ON (November 17, 2011) - The Minto Group announced today it has donated $1 million to the University of Waterloo’s newest building in the faculty of environment, Environment 3.

 The building showcases innovative sustainable design and is on track to meet exacting criteria for Leadership in Energy and Environmental Design (LEED) platinum status - an internationally accepted benchmark for high-performance green buildings.

 A further gift of $100,000 from The Minto Group will fund scholarships in the nationally recognized School of Environment, Enterprise and Development (SEED), a key occupant in the new building.
 The 57,000-square-foot building, the third one in the faculty of environment, is also the new home for the well-established School of Planning.

 Minto's vision and commitment to sustainably designed buildings played a contributing role in Environment 3 being on track for LEED Platinum status.